Update: 17 February

-We will have our December meeting at St.Barnabas Presbyterian Church at 1220 W. Belt Line Rd, in Richardson December 2, 2017.
+Hello NTMSThe February meeting for NTMS will be this Saturday, February 3, 2018.
+The meeting will be at St.Barnabas Presbyterian Church located at 1220 W. Belt Line Rd, in Richardson.

 Bob Stricklin N5BRG